spatialflunky1/CPPhys/README.md

 Terminal physics engine written in C++

 # Note
-Project on hold as I have no experience in physics or gravity
+Project on hold for 1-2 years as I start taking physics classes this year